dinisvictor/rumos_bank_env/README.md

   mlruns_data:
 ```

+---

 # Final Considerations

+As a data analyst in training, this project was an great opportunity for me to go beyond my knowledge and try to build probably my first pipeline (long journey).
-This project delivers a complete MLOps pipeline for credit default prediction, fully aligned with the course requirements:
+This project delivers a complete MLOps pipeline for credit default prediction, aligned with the requirements:

-All steps — from data analysis to deployment — are documented, automated, and reproducible using industry-standard tools such as MLflow, FastAPI, and Docker.

-The service is thoroughly tested with unit and functional tests, covering both the machine learning model and the inference API, ensuring reliability and correctness.

-The best-performing model is tracked and versioned in the MLflow Model Registry and is served using the champion tag for easy access and consistent deployment.

-The entire system is containerised using Docker and orchestrated via Docker Compose, allowing it to be launched with a single command in any environment.

-A CI/CD pipeline built with GitHub Actions automates the entire lifecycle: building images, running tests, deploying the service, and publishing the artifacts.
+- Track experiments reproducibly with MLflow

+- Deploy models with a real-world API using FastAPI

+- Test ML applications for both functionality and reliability

+- Use Docker for production-ready packaging.

+- Automate everything through GitHub Actions

 Docker images are successfully built and pushed to the GitHub Container Registry (GHCR):